machineagency/nucleo_tests/nucleo_bringup/README.md

 ## Download the Toolchain
 The old [gcc-arm-embedded](https://launchpad.net/gcc-arm-embedded/) toolchain mentions that new versions of the toolchain will no longer be released on Launchpad, so you'll have to download them directly from Arm.

-First Download a compressed fle of the latest release from the [Arm Developer Downloads Page](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads).
+First download a compressed fle of the latest release from the [Arm Developer Downloads Page](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads).

 Inflate it with:
 ```